att/vfd/doc/operations/main_config.md

 ```

 ## Main json fields
+Fields which are optional have the default value listed in parenthesis following the description.

-    `log_dir` 			is the directory where log files are to be placed
+    `log_dir` 			is the directory where log files are to be placed. (/var/log/vfd)

-    `log_keep`			is the number of days that VFd log files are to be kept
+    `log_keep`			is the number of days that VFd log files are to be kept.
+(30)

-    `log_level`			is the verbosity level for log messages after initialisation is complete
+    `log_level`			is the verbosity level for log messages after initialisation is complete.
+(0)

-    `init_log_level`	is the verbosity level for log messages during initialisation
+    `init_log_level`	is the verbosity level for log messages during initialisation.
+(1)

-    `config_dir`		is the directory where configuration files are expected to be placed
+    `config_dir`		is the directory where configuration files are expected to be placed. (/var/lib/vfd/config)

-    `fifo`				is the path of the fifo that VFd will create for iplex to use to make requests
+    `fifo`				is the path of the fifo that VFd will create for iplex to use to make requests. (/var/lib/vfd/request)

-    `cpu_mask`			is the default cpu mask which is used when doing EAL initialisation
+    `cpu_mask`			is the default cpu mask which is used when doing EAL initialisation.
+Must be nonzero.

-    `dpdk_log_level`	is the verbose level requested of the DPDK library after initialisation
+    `dpdk_log_level`	is the verbose level requested of the DPDK library after initialisation.
+(0)

-    `dpdk_init_log_level`	is the verbose level requested of the DPDK library during initialisation
+    `dpdk_init_log_level`	is the verbose level requested of the DPDK library during initialisation.
+(0)

-    `default_mtu`			is the MTU value used for any pci defined with out a value
+    `default_mtu`			is the MTU value used for any pci defined with out a value.
+(9000)

     `pciids` 			is an array of pci information 'objects'